flutter/website/src/cookbook/games/firestore-multiplayer.md

     That way, any widget can access this instance.
     Widgets can also react to the instance missing if needed.

+    To do this with the `card` template, you can use the `provider` package (which is already installed as a dependency).

     Replace the usual `runApp(MyApp())` with the following:

     ```dart